Here’s what you’ll learn from Hershey’s strategy study:

-In the initial years, the Hershey strategy was simple: Focus on a few products and ensure production of quality confectionary items.
+In the initial years, the Hershey's strategy was simple: Focus on a few products and ensure the production of quality confectionary items.
 However, as competition beckoned in the 1920s, the same strategy that was successful in launching the Hershey brand, no longer worked.
-In response, Hershey’s took no time in adapting to the prevailing market conditions and decided to invest in expanding its product portfolio.
+In response, Hershey’s took no time to adapt to the prevailing market conditions and decided to invest in expanding its product portfolio.

 From Mr.Goodbar to chocolate chips and beyond, the company created a name for itself beyond the realm of milk chocolate too.
 This helped attract the clientele that liked dark chocolate (such as with the chocolate chips) as well as combination chocolates (i.e., through Mr. Goodbar).
 Had Hershey’s remained stringent to their existing 3 products and not adapted to competition, perhaps the grand Hershey name that we see today might not have been so.

 While the entry of new competitors in the chocolate industry remained unrestricted, Hershey continued to experiment with new confectionary items.
 The launch of Krackel in 1938, a chocolate bar with crisped rice, was one of them.